-Pyritinol is used in the treatment of alzheimer's disease (brain disorder that affects memory and intellectual ability), stroke (decreased blood supply to brain), dementia in parkinson's disease (a disorder of the nervous system that causes difficulties with movement and balance), age related memory loss and head trauma
+Pyritinol is used in the treatment of alzheimer's disease, stroke, dementia in parkinson's disease, age related memory loss and head trauma.

 How it works

 Pyritinol belongs to a class of drugs called nootropic agents.
 It works by promoting the brain`s glucose reuptake and is often prescribed for various cerebrovascular disorders.